-- Check that this has been satisfactorily completed by the provider before you book and/or upload the form onto Evolve.
-This requires them to confirm that they have risk assessments in place for all activities/services that they provide and that these are available to view at the premises on request. - Please note that there is no need to obtain copies of the provider's risk assessments. - Seek specialist advice on any concerns arising from the provider's responses by contacting your LA Education Visits Adviser.
+- Check that this has been satisfactorily completed by the provider before you book.
+This requires them to confirm that they have risk assessments in place for all activities/services that they provide and that these are available to view at the premises on request. - Please note that there is no need to obtain copies of the provider's risk assessments. - Seek specialist advice on any concerns arising from the provider's responses by contacting your LA Education Visits Adviser